MinnPost/minnpost-documentation/cms/migrate-drupal-to-wordpress.md

 4. Column 'post_name' cannot be null (set to Allow Null)
 5. Remember to do it for each content type we want
 6. On authors, Column 'post_author' cannot be null (set to Allow NULL)
 7. Don't forget to run the weird thing on wp-config.php and then remove it after.
+(We tried this, and it consistently failed with a 500 error after ~half an hour.
+The error in the logs talks about an idle timeout).
+Tried putting in a limit to only get items with post_status='publish' - assumed this would not be a significant filter, as we only seemed to migrate 150 items that were not published, but it seemed to run successfully with no errors.
+8. Possible we'll have to run the wp-config.php thing again after we figure out categories.

 #### Issues inserting comments: